-If you have been asked to be the maid of honor or the best man, it's your job to throw the party.
-Congratulations, this is an exciting time for you and your friends - but get your wallet out!
+If you are the maid of honor or the best man, it's your job to throw the party.
+Congratulations, this is an exciting time for you and your friends -- but get your wallet out!

 The Guest List and Invitations

 Sit down with the bride and groom and make up a guest list (unless this is a surprise shower).
 Decide on the number of guests and where you will host the party.
-While you don't need to invite the entire wedding guest list, you must only invite people on that list.
+While you don't need to invite the entire wedding guest list, you cannot invite anyone who is not on that list.

 Send invitations several weeks in advance of the party.
 These can be printed or handmade or sent via the Internet.
 The invitation should reflect the style of the party: casual, intimate, formal, huge.

+Online companies make choosing appropriate invitations easy and very often these are less costly than invitations you buy from a bricks and mortar store.
 Make sure the invitations explain who the party is for and what it is.
-Include the time, place, attire, gift ideas, and RSVP information.
+Include the time, place, attire, gift registry URL, and RSVP information.